 Heubeck 2018 G mortality tables published

-08.10.18 - The Heubeck mortality tables have just been updated.
+The Heubeck mortality tables have been updated in summer 2018.
 It is expected that companies will have to take these changes into account when they prepare for their next balance sheets.

 The Heubeck reference tables are the acknowledged basis in terms of valuing pension, jubilee benefits, funeral assistance and partial retirement obligations (ATZ) in Germany.
 They are used to determine which provisions need to be set aside and considered on the balance sheet.
 The changes therefore matter for companies that form the aforementioned provisions on their balance sheets, as well as for occupational pension funds.